 As part of the larger international CANAMEX trade corridor, Interstate 11 will connect Mexico to Canada through the United States.
 In doing so, I-11 will also connect Phoenix to Las Vegas, effectively bridging the two largest metropolitan areas in the US without a direct interstate connection.
 I-11 has been constructed from Las Vegas to the Arizona Stateline along the Colorado River.
-The routing through most of Arizona has undergone a final environmental impact statement and the preferred alternative corridor consists of a 2,000 foot wide right-of-way connecting the Hoover Dam to Nogales.
-As the corridor approaches Phoenix, it turns south from Wickenburg, through Buckeye, before curving through the southern Goodyear Planning Area along the outskirts of Sonoran Desert National Monument.
-I-11 will be a key transportation corridor in the future for international trade and stands to be a key catalyst for access and development in the southern Planning Area.
+The routing through most of Arizona has undergone a final environmental impact statement and the preferred alternative corridor consists of 2,000 ft right of way connecting the Hoover Dam to Nogales.
+As the corridor approaches Phoenix, it turns south from Wickenburg, through Buckeye before curving through the southern Goodyear Planning Area along the outskirts of Sonoran Desert National Monument.
+Interstate 11 will be a key transportation corridor in the future for international trade and stands to be a key catalyst for access and development in the southern Planning Area.